flowbot-inc/pysearch-vscode/README.md

 **PySearch** provides intelligent completion suggestions that improve on ordinary Google search, by incorporating the context surrounding each query and learning on the fly.

-Because we're in beta, the service is free for a limited number of users.

 ## Getting Started: